90 million women globally experience pain and bleeding with the cervical tenaculum.

-- Almost 90% of women report moderately to severe pain during procedures using tenaculum.
+- Almost 90% of women report moderately to severe pain during procedures using a tenaculum.
 1

 - 18% of European women in reproductive age, report that fear of pain is main reason for not selecting an IUD as their contraceptive method.
 2

 The Intrauterine Contraceptive Device (IUD) is 99% effective in preventing pregnancies and is considered the most cost-effective birth control method available today.

 For procedures that require access to the uterus, gynecologists insert the tenaculum into the vagina, and pierce the cervix’s tissue to grab, stabilize and pull it steadily.

 Such procedures are often carried out without anesthesia.